Taking without owner's consent: A conveyance

 except for one constructed or adapted only for use under the control of a person not carried in or on it.

 Without the consent of the owner

 If the vehicle is taken with the owner's knowledge, the owner has consented.
 But apparent consent can be ignored if obtained by a deception, e.g. giving a false identity when hiring a car.
-This overlaps with the section 15 offence of obtaining property or services by deception.
+This overlaps with the offence of fraud under the Fraud Act 2006.
 Taking by force may be robbery when the defendant did not intend the victim to recover the vehicle at all or so seriously damaged it that such conduct amounts to a theft (see section 6).
 If the evidence is insufficient for theft, the alternative charges are aggravated vehicle taking or blackmail under section 21.
 Note that section 12(7) protects the interests of people hiring or buying under a hire purchase agreement by deeming them to be the owner for the purposes of section 12.